Your Questions Answered

 Is it proper to provide a gratuity to the officiant?

-We believe we have priced our services at a good value, but if you feel that we have performed beyond your expectations or gone above and beyond our duty, we are happy to accept a gratuity.
+If you feel that we have performed beyond your expectations or gone above and beyond our duty, we will happily accept a gratuity.
+You can find a guide to tipping wedding vendors here.

 Will we get to read and approve the written ceremony before our wedding day?

 Absolutely!
+A script will be provided for you to review before the ceremony.
 If there are things you would like to change about the ceremony I have personally crafted for you, we will work together until you are completely satisfied.

 What other types of services do you provide?